 d) manufacturing and production control.

 - When a material is fire-tested, that material's performance can be classified according to classification standards, e.g. EN13501-1, which classifies EN13823.
-Neither does the classification report constitute any certification of either the product or the manufacturer, it is merely a classification of product performance.
+The classification report does not constitute any certification of either the product or the manufacturer, it is merely a classification of product performance.

 - After a completed fire testing, the client receives a fire test report.
 This is not the same as certification.

-The Construction Products Regulation is fully applicable since July 1, 2013.
+The Construction Products Regulation is fully applicable since 1 July, 2013.
 The regulation replaced the earlier CPD regulation.
 In Sweden, the main change is that that CE marking of construction products is now mandatory.
-The Swedish Construction Products Regulation is so-called after the English title Construction Products Regulation.
-The purpose of Construction Product Regulation is that the conditions for the sale of construction products in the internal market should be uniform.
+The Swedish "Byggproduktförordningen" is so-called after the English title Construction Products Regulation The purpose of Construction Product Regulation is that the conditions for the sale of construction products in the internal market should be uniform.

 This applies to construction products:

-- Mandatory CE-marking for construction products covered by a harmonized standard or issued by the ETA.
+- Mandatory CE-marking for construction products covered by a harmonised standard or issued by the ETA.
 There are only very limited exceptions.

 - It is not possible to CE mark a construction product directly against the regulation.
-CE marking is performed against a harmonized standard or an issued ETA.
+CE marking is performed against a harmonised standard or an issued ETA.

 Approved construction products are assessed for properties in the parts specified in the approval.
 The construction product is then assessed in those respects expressly stated in the approval, by way of references to sections of the BBR or paragraphs of the EKS.
-You can read more what is meant by assessed properties in section 1: 4 - 1:42 in the Building Regulations, BBR (BFS 2011:6 with amendments, most recently by BFS 2014:3), and in section A, §§ 4-6 in the Board's regulations and general guidelines on the application of European Construction Standards (Eurocodes), EKS (BFS 2011:10, most recently amended by BFS 2013:10).
+You can read more what is meant by assessed properties in section 1:4 - 1:42 in the The Swedish National Board of Housing, Building and Plannings Building Regulations, BBR (BFS 2011:6 with amendments, most recently by BFS 2014:3), and in section A, §§ 4-6 in the The Swedish National Board of Housing, Building and Plannings regulations and general guidelines on the application of European Construction Standards (Eurocodes), EKS (BFS 2011:10, most recently amended by BFS 2013:10).